 Preventable errors are estimated to cost the U.S. healthcare system approximately $187.5 billion to $250 billion annually.
-(1) Establishing an effective patient safety framework can decrease preventable errors and improve patient outcomes while reducing costs.
+(1) Implementing an effective patient safety solution can decrease preventable errors and improve patient outcomes while reducing costs.
 In recent years, healthcare organizations have begun placing focus on reforming organizational culture in order to maximize patient safety.

 A culture of safety is defined as “as an integrated pattern of individual and organizational behavior, based upon shared beliefs and values, that continuously seeks to minimize patient harm that may result from the processes of care delivery.”
 (2)

-There are 3 key factors to consider when implementing a successful patient safety framework within healthcare organizations:
+There are 3 key factors to consider when implementing a successful patient safety solution within healthcare organizations:

 1. Perceived Ease of Reporting

-According to a study released by the US Department of Health and Human Services (HHS), roughly 86% of patient safety incidents occurring in healthcare organizations go unreported.
+According to a study released by the US Department of Health and Human Services (HHS), roughly 86% of patient safety events occurring in healthcare organizations go unreported.
 (3)

 Regardless of which method your organization chooses to track incident reports, the process needs to be streamlined and user-friendly for employees who are using the system every day.
 Some guidelines to keep in mind are: